KiddoZhu/auto-paper-list/README.md

 Auto Paper List
 ===============

-A Python tool for automatic construction and downloading paper list.
+A Python tool for automatic constructing and downloading paper list.